AmphibianDev/file-wallet/readme.md

 1. The chosen file is transformed into a data URL (a string representation).
 2. If a password is added, it's attached to the end of this string.
 3. The concatenated string is hashed using SHA-256, which then becomes the entropy for the wallet generation.
-The wallet generation code is sourced from [iancoleman's bip39](https://github.com/iancoleman/bip39).
+The wallet generation code is sourced from [iancoleman's bip39](https://github.com/iancoleman/bip39) and [bip39-coinomi](https://github.com/Coinomi/bip39-coinomi) for Monero.

 ```javascript
 // All generated addresses are made with BIP44: